jamesnet214/docs/ncoresoft/article/wpfcoderules.md

 <publicarticle>
   <h1>WPF Code Rules</h1>
-  <div class="desc">It's a research paper to learn and organize a variety of knowledge that is derived and approached in more depth with detailed.
+  <div class="desc">It's a research paper to learn and organize a variety of knowledge that is derived and approached in more depth with detailed.</div>
   <div class="head">Article tags</div>
     <ul class="tags">
       <li>WPF</li>
       <li>C#</li>